Kevin Brennan (comedian): Other ventures

 In 2018 he produced a live comedy show in New York City called White Guys Matter that was billed as "all white guys" and "no safe spaces" with the promise to "make comedy great again."
 Comedian Aaron Berg, who performed at the New York show, brought the show to Yuk Yuk's comedy club in Toronto, Canada that same year, causing several local comedians to take to social media to protest the show.

 Brennan played himself in an episode of Pete Holmes' HBO series Crashing that aired in 2019.
 A roast of Kevin Brennan was held at The Stand comedy club in New York City that same year.
 Roasters at the event included comedians Dan Soder, Jim Norton (in character as Chip Chipperson), Krystyna Hutchinson and Corinne Fischer of the Guys We Fucked podcast, Patty Rosborough, Chad Zumock and Mike Bocchetti.

 In October 2022, Brennan, along with fellow comedian Bob Levy, opened a comedy club called the Brennan & Levy's Comedy Loft in Vineland, New Jersey.

-Brennan announced his retirement from comedy on March 10, 2025 during his Misery Loves Company podcast.
+Brennan announced his retirement from comedy on March 10, 2025, during his Misery Loves Company podcast.
+He later came out of retirement to perform at Rodney's New York Comedy Club on May 2nd, 2026, headlined by Bob Levy, Barry Ribs and Chad Zumock.
+Brennan arranged this stand-up event to further his feud with rival podcaster Stuttering John Melendez who had previously performed at the comedy club.